VP, Marketing | June 28, 2021

 At the same time, in this pandemic scenario, time and budgets have become a lot more precious.
 So, every single engagement with customers must build trust and loyalty.
 And it must drive revenue.

-But you can’t throw some random experiences and freebies at your customers and expect it to stick.
+But you can’t throw some random experiences and freebies at your customers and expect them to stick.

 A lot of work needs to go into structuring your loyalty program.
 This means sieving through thousands of customer data points to figuring out what value each customer needs.
 Figuring out what their unmet needs are.
 Accordingly, you need to strategize different means to build a strong and sustained customer relationship with your brand, within budget.

-*Drum rolls*, Enter Perx Lifestyle Marketing Platform (LMP).
-Perx LMP enables brands to uplift loyalty programs from it’s usual status of a glorified, static book-keeper of points to a power customer engagement and revenue generating engine.
+*Drum rolls*, Enter Perx Loyalty and Engagement Platform (LMP).
+Perx Platform enables brands to uplift loyalty programs from their usual status of a glorified, static book-keeper of points to a power customer engagement and revenue-generating engine.
 The platform resurrects loyalty and rewards programs through hyper-personalized engagements that encourage customers to continuously earn and burn points, and drive customer actions that contribute to a brand’s topline growth.